tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

   - Need further help with the basics or want to slow down the pace?
 Take a look at this [Docker curriculum](https://docker-curriculum.com/)
 {{% /tip %}}

-## Dockerise an Ubuntu application that runs both Python and R
+## Dockerize an Ubuntu application that runs both Python and R
 In many projects, we can base our image on for instance, a Python or R image.
-This can be efficient but at the expense of limiting the container to running only R or python scripts, respectively.
-In this sense, some images have already been built to run both python and R, for example this [docker image](https://hub.docker.com/r/jupyter/datascience-notebook).
+This can be efficient but limits the container to running only R or python scripts, respectively.

+{{% tip %}}
+Want to run a container based solely on an R image?
+Check out the following:
+-  Tutorial on running an [R script in Docker](https://www.r-bloggers.com/2019/02/running-your-r-script-in-docker/)

+- Our [dockerized R application](https://github.com/tilburgsciencehub/keywords-finder) that finds keywords and/or sentences from PDF files
+{{% /tip %}}

 However, in a regular work environement you might be using both python and R along with other languages.
 In this sense, we can start from a more general image e.g. Ubuntu and add layers to the docker image so that it can run R, Python and whichever language we require in a single container.